 Read our guide on How to Repair System Files on Windows 10 and follow the steps as instructed to repair all your corrupt files.

 1F.
 Run Full Disk Cleanup

-Few users have suggested that clearing some disk space on PC has helped them sort out the discussed update stuck issue.
+A few users have suggested that clearing some disk space on the PC has helped them sort out the discussed update stuck issue.
 This will enable your computer to install new files whenever needed which will help you fix the problem.